 Will Rogers in Judge Priest (September 28, 1934)

-Released on September 28, 1934: A mild-mannered small town Kentucky Judge tries to help a man who gets involved in a fight with the town barber.
+Released on September 28, 1934: (running time 1 hour and 21 minutes) A mild-mannered small town Kentucky Judge tries to help a man who gets involved in a fight with the town barber.

 Produced by Sol M. Wurtzel

 Written by Irvin S. Cobb and Dudley Nichols